tydaeus/notes/windows/powershell/powershell_objects.md

 Properties can be added subsequently via the `Add-Member` cmdlet: `$obj | Add-Member -MemberType NoteProperty -Name name -Value "foo"`.

-For more info, [gngrninja](https://www.gngrninja.com/script-ninja/2016/6/18/powershell-getting-started-part-12-creating-custom-objects) provides a variety of ways to define a PowerShell custom object.
+For more info, the [MS deep dive](https://docs.microsoft.com/en-us/powershell/scripting/learn/deep-dives/everything-about-pscustomobject) and [gngrninja](https://www.gngrninja.com/script-ninja/2016/6/18/powershell-getting-started-part-12-creating-custom-objects) provide a variety of ways to define a PowerShell custom object.

 ### Adding Properties
 Use the `Add-Member` cmdlet with `-Type 'NoteProperty'` to add a property to a custom object, e.g: